AY2122S1-CS2103-W14-1/tp/docs/DeveloperGuide.md

     1. Download the jar file and copy into an empty folder
     2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.
-2. Saving window preferences

-    1. Resize the window to an optimum size.
-Move the window to a different location.
-Close the window.
-    2. Re-launch the app by double-clicking the jar file.<br>
-       Expected: The most recent window size and location is retained.
-3. _{ more test cases … }_

 ### Deleting a patient

 1. Deleting a patient while all patients are being shown

-    1. Prerequisites: List all patients using the `list` command.
+    1. Prerequisites: List all patients using the `pt list` command.
 Multiple patients in the list.
-    2. Test case: `delete 1`<br>
+    2. Test case: `pt delete 1`<br>
-       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+       Expected: First patient is deleted from the list.
+Details of the deleted patient shown in the status message.
-    3. Test case: `delete 0`<br>
+    3. Test case: `pt delete 0`<br>
        Expected: No patient is deleted.
 Error details shown in the status message.
-Status bar remains the same.
-    4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+    4. Other incorrect patient delete commands to try: `pt delete`, `delete 1`, `pt delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

-2. _{ more test cases … }_
+### Adding a patient
+1. Adding a patient

+    1. Test case: `pt add n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 m/diabetes`. <br>
+       Expected: Patient is added to the end of the list.
+Details of the added patient shown in the status message.
+    2. Test case: `pt add p/98765432 e/johnd@example.com`. <br>
+       Expected: No patient is added.
+Error details shown in the status message.
+    3. Other incorrect patient add commands to try: `pt add`, `add 1`, `pt add m/diabetes`, `...`
+       Expected: Similar to previous.

+### Editing a patient
+1. Editing a patient
+    1. Prerequisites: List all patients using the `pt list` command.
+Multiple patients in the list.
+    2. Test case: `pt edit 1 n/Joshen Lim` <br>
+       Expected: Name of first patient is edited.
+Details of the edited patient shown in the status message.
+    3. Test case: `pt edit 1 n/` <br>
+       Expected: No edit is executed.
+Error details shown in the status message.
+    4. Other incorrect patient add commands to try: `pt edit`, `edit 1 n/Joshen Lim`, `pt edit x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+### Adding a Medical Entry to a Patient's Medical History
+1. Adding a medical Entry
+    1. Prerequisites: List all patients using the `pt list` command.
+Multiple patients in the list.
+    2. Test case: `pt ma 1 m/diabetes` <br>
+       Expected: Medical History of first patient has the new medical entry added to the back of the list.
+The medical entry should have the corresponding date recorded.
+Details of the patient shown in the status message.
+    3. Test case: `pt ma 1 i/` <br>
+       Expected: No medical entry is added.
+Error details shown in the status message.
+    4. Other incorrect patient add commands to try: `pt ma`, `ma 1 m/high blood pressure`, `pt ma x m/lovesick`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+### Deleting a Medical Entry from a Patient's Medical History
+1. Deleting a medical entry from a patient's non-empty medical history
+    1. Prerequisites: List all patients using the `pt list` command.
+Multiple patients in the list.
+    2. Test case: `pt md 1 i/1` <br>
+       Expected: Medical Entry of the specified index within the Medical History of first patient is deleted.
+If there are other entries within the Medical History, the list of entries will re-index from 1.
+If there are no other entries within the Medical History, "No medical history recorded." is shown on the Patient Card.
+Details of the patient shown in the status message.
+    3. Test case: `pt md 1 i/` <br>
+       Expected: No medical entry is deleted.
+Error details shown in the status message.
+    4. Other incorrect patient add commands to try: `pt md`, `md 1 i/1`, `pt md x i/1`, `pt md 1 i/x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+2. Deleting a medical entry from a patient's with an empty medical history
+    1. Prerequisites: List all patients using the `pt list` command.
+Multiple patients in the list.
+    2. Test case: `pt md 1 i/1` <br>
+       Expected: Nothing is changed.
+Status message reflects that there is "No medical history record to delete from the patient".
+    3. Test case: `pt md 1 i/` <br>
+       Expected: Nothing is changed.
+Error details shown in the status message.
+    4. Other incorrect patient add commands to try: `pt md`, `md 1 i/1`, `pt md x i/1`, `pt md 1 i/x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

 ### Saving data

 1. Dealing with missing/corrupted data files